Latest update on buildings, services and events impacted by COVID-19 (Coronavirus)

 You can make a childcare ‘bubble’ with another household.
 More details here:

-At 8pm on 4 January 2021, the government announced that schools will remain open for vulnerable children and children of critical workers, but that all other children will learn remotely until February half term.
+At 8pm on 4 January 2021, the government announced that schools will remain open for vulnerable children and children of critical workers, but that all other children will learn remotely.
 This applies to primary and secondary schools, as well as colleges.

 The service remains open for invite-only support groups due to COVID-19 restrictions, however the service continues with outreach and youth work intervention in local communities and via our online youth work.